hazrmard/EngineeringScienceBuilding/src/README.md

 ## Notebooks

 * `baseline_condenser`: Using a feedback controller without machine learning to test control of HVAC systems.
+This is the demo notebook for `baseline_control.SimpleFeedbackController`.

 * `Models-v2`: Generating data-driven models from the [`v2` dataset][2], which has been preprocessed.
 See `docs/datasets/v1/` for more information.